jdalton92/trading-bot/README.md

 6. Create a strategy via POST to `http://localhost:8000/v1/strategies/` or through your browser using Django's admin at `http://localhost:8000/admin/core/strategy/`

-7. Keep the docker, and your local server running for periodic tasks to perform the given strategy created in **6.**
+7. Keep docker and your local server running for periodic tasks to perform the given strategy created in **6.**

 # Testing